 Satellite repeaters are no different to a regular terrestrial repeater used by your ham radio group, except that they are in space!
 Like any other repeater, there is a pair of frequency to use: one for transmitting (TX) and one for receiving (RX).
 In satellite repeaters, the TX frequency is called the uplink, while the RX frequency is called the downlink.
 Most satellite repeaters require an inaudible access tone played at the beginning of a transmission (it acts like a pass key).
-Only transmissions carrying the correct access tone will be picked up and relayed by the satellite repeater.
-This helps prevent the satellite from “repeating” unintended transmissions on its uplink frequency.

 There are a number of satellites that are accessible to anyone with an amateur radio license.
 The easiest satellites are the following, with corresponding info on uplink and downlink frequencies, as well as the required tone for repeater access.

 License Required (Philippines)

 |FOX-1B||AO-91||435.250 MHz||145.960 MHz||(none)||5 W||Class C|

 |LAPAN A2||IO-86||145.880 MHz||435.880 MHz||88.5 Hz||5 W||Class C|

 |Saudi OSCAR 50||SO-50||145.850 MHz||436.795 MHz||67.0 Hz||5 W||Class C|

 Any portable radio will work, especially for overhead passes, but in order to improve signal transmission and reception, external antennas must be used.
 You can use any antenna, but the ones that work best are the directional types (Yagi-Uda for example).
 To view the antenna I use to communicate via satellites, head directly to My Satellite Antenna.